by 4Q Basket Case

-One that the University refers tailgaters to is Tailgate Guys.
+One that the University refers tailgaters to is Gameday Done Right.
 As with the Clutch! parking app, there is no connection whatsoever with TideFans.
 It is provided only FYI.
-Whatever you work out with them is between you and them, etc.
+Whatever you work out with them is between you and them, etc., etc.

-As far as food and drink, if it’s legal, you can bring it on the quad.
+As far as food and drink, if it’s legal in the state of Alabama, you can bring it on the Quad.
 They also allow open barbecue setups, though I’ve always wondered about the safety issues of a zillion kids, all on sugar buzzes, riding Razers through there.

 Even if you don’t go to all that trouble, it’s still fun to stroll through the area, especially on a big game day.